MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/03-datalandingzones/05-domains.md

 ---
 title: Enterprise Scale Analytics and AI Domains
 description: Enterprise Scale Analytics and AI Domains
-author: mboswell
+author:
-ms.author: mboswell # Microsoft employees only
+ms.author:  # Microsoft employees only
-ms.date: 02/10/2021
+ms.date: 01/27/2021
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: ready
 ---
+\
+**General disclaimer: DO NOT COPY - UNDER DEVELOPMENT - MS INTERNAL ONLY** \
+&nbsp;

 # Domains

-The role of a Domain was previously explained under [Enterprise Scale Analytics and AI Teams](../01-overview/02-esa-ai-teams.md#domain-ops-per-domain) and that Domains helped understand [Data Landing Zone Division and Consumption](../01-overview/03-dlzdivision.md).
+Previously, we explained the role of a Domain under [Enterprise Scale Analytics and AI Teams](../01-overview/02-esa-ai-teams.md#domain-ops-per-domain) and that Domains help understand [Data Landing Zone Division and Consumption](../01-overview/03-dlzdivision.md).

 This section explains the infrastructure which is deployed for each Domain inside a Data Landing Zone.